International Rainbow Memorial Run

 participants

-All participants of Gay Games 10 and all Parisians and tourists are encouraged to be a part of the International Rainbow Memorial Run.
+Participants of Gay Games 10 and all Parisians and tourists are encouraged to be a part of the International Rainbow Memorial Run.

 After a speech about the origin of the race and its role, the patchwork of names will be deployed according to the ceremonial opening tradition since 30 years.
 Participants will then be invited to display the name of a missing person they wish to remember.